-Land has been valued based on similar assets, location and market conditions.
+Land and Buildings have been valued based on similar assets, location and market conditions.

 Shares are unlisted equity investments.
 Given there are no quoted market prices and fair value cannot be reliable measured, investments are held at cost less impairment.